346 items

 doc

 Biweekly newspaper published at the Santa Anita Assembly Center from April through October 1942.
-Current issue includes information on recreational activities, religious services, sports, "Story of the Week," mess halls, music programs, weddings, diphtheria shots, editorials, and the features "Win, Place, and Show", "Post Time", "Story of the Week", and "Feminine Forum."
-See this object in …
+Current issue includes information on recreational activities, religious services, sports, coupons, regulations, model airplane contest, clothing allowances, an editorial on race-baiting, and the features "Win, Place, and Show" and "Story of the Week."
+See this object in the California State Universities Japanese …

 vh